DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Introduction

-We discuss various insights related to the suggested mechanism and its analogy to related work, as well as highlight the contribution of each component via ablation studies, and compare our method with alternative baselines.
 We apply our approach to a myriad of text-based image generation applications including recontextualization of subjects, modification of their properties, original art renditions, and more, paving the way to a new stream of previously unassailable tasks.
+We highlight the contribution of each component in our method via ablation studies, and compare with alternative baselines and related work.
+We also conduct a user study to evaluate subject and prompt fidelity in our synthesized images, compared to alternative approaches.

+To the best of our knowledge, ours is the first technique that tackles this new challenging problem of subject-driven generation, allowing users, from just a few casually captured images of a subject, synthesize novel renditions of the subject in different contexts while maintaining its distinctive features.

+To evaluate this new task, we also construct a new dataset that contains various subjects captured in different contexts, and propose a new evaluation protocol that measures the subject fidelity and prompt fidelity of the generated results.
+We make our dataset and evaluation protocol publicly available on the project webpage.